keithvillanueva/keithvillanueva.github.io/essays/ai.md

 ### 11. Writing Code
 *Example: I used ChatGPT and Github Copilot most prominently during the final project to write code for me as working with prisma schemas for the database was very confusing to me.*
-*Reflection:* The geenrated code was useful most of the time after I would look it over and ask it to revise parts I thoguht were wrong.
+*Reflection:* The generated code was useful most of the time after I would look it over and ask it to revise parts I thought were wrong.

 ### 12. Documenting Code
 *Example: I didn't use any AI to specifically document code as it would create comments automatically after asking it to generate code.*
 *Reflection:* The comments it did provide were useful in providing explanations for what was meant to happen and it also indicated places to change the code to fit my needs.

 ### 13. Quality Assurance
-*Example: I used Github Copilot to save time when fixing ESLint error, most prominently indentation errors.*
+*Example: I used Github Copilot to save time when fixing ESLint errors, most prominently indentation errors.*
 *Reflection:* Since ESLint provides the area where there is an error, most of the time it is an easy formatting issue to fix, but after deleting an element a whole code block would be off expected indentation, so Copilot was useful in indenting whole blocks instead of me having to indent each one by one.

 ### 14. Other Uses in ICS 314 Not Listed